viewneo/viewneo-api/README.md

 ![oauth](./src/oauth.png)

 #### Get authorization code (1. - 3.)
-To get an **authorization code** the user has to authorize your client to access his account.
+To obtain an **authorization code**, the user has to authorize access to their account.

-To redirect the user to the authorization page you have to build the url first.
+In order to redirect the user to the authorization page, the first step is to first build the URL.
 Add the following key-value parameters as [query string](https://en.wikipedia.org/wiki/Query_string) to the base url `https://cloud.viewneo.com/oauth/authorize`.

 | Key | Value |
 | --- | --- |